-The pandemic has stirred fierce debates about many forms of inequality, says Kathrin Strobel, Program Director Inequality at the Robert Bosch Stiftung.
+The pandemic has stirred fierce debates about many forms of inequality, says Kathrin Strobel, former Program Director Inequality at the Robert Bosch Stiftung.
 We need better data to find answers.

 The privations of Covid-19 have shifted the issue of inequalities – there are many forms – to center stage in political arenas around the world.
 One reason is that the pandemic ruthlessly revealed the depth of our ignorance about inequalities and the brutal consequences.
 A right-wing lawmaker from the party Alternative for Germany, for example, claimed migrants and Muslims were catching the virus more frequently because they were “a group that refuses to follow rules.”
 His Bundestag peers were outraged about his accusation against ethnic and religious minorities – but they had no hard data with which to smother his incendiary claim.